Compositional Skill Routing for Large Skill Libraries¶

 Decompose.
 An LLM task decomposer breaks the user query into atomic sub-tasks — each sub-task should map to roughly one skill.
 Standard decomposition reaches only 34.2% category recall at the step level because the decomposer chunks by linguistic structure, not by what skills exist.

 Retrieve.
 A bi-encoder embedding model with FAISS indexing returns the top-k skills for each atomic sub-task.
-Retrieval over atomic sub-tasks works because each query now has roughly 1:1 semantic alignment with one skill, instead of mixed semantics from a compositional query (Gao 2026).
-Hiding skill implementation details to save tokens drops routing accuracy 31–44 percentage points — full skill text matters at retrieval time.
+Retrieval over atomic sub-tasks works because each query now aligns roughly 1:1 with one skill, instead of carrying the mixed semantics of a compositional query (Gao 2026).
+Hiding skill implementation details to save tokens drops routing accuracy 31–44 percentage points — the full skill text matters at retrieval time.

 Compose.
-A dependency-aware planner assembles retrieved skills into an executable DAG, resolving step ordering and data dependencies before execution begins (Gao 2026).
+A dependency-aware planner assembles the retrieved skills into an executable DAG.
+It resolves step ordering and data dependencies before execution begins (Gao 2026).

 Plain decomposition is not enough.
-The paper's central contribution is the feedback loop that aligns decomposition with the actually available skill catalogue: after a first decomposition, retrieve candidates for each sub-task, feed the retrieval results back to the decomposer, and re-chunk.
+The paper's central contribution is the feedback loop that aligns decomposition with the skills actually available: after a first decomposition, retrieve candidates for each sub-task, feed the retrieval results back to the decomposer, and re-chunk.
 One iteration of SAD lifts decomposition accuracy from 51.0% to 67.7% (p < 10⁻⁶).
-When decomposition accuracy reaches 1, category recall jumps from 34% to 41% — confirming that decomposition quality, not retriever quality, is the bottleneck.
+When decomposition accuracy reaches 1, category recall jumps from 34% to 41% — which confirms that decomposition quality, not retriever quality, is the bottleneck.

 The mechanism is granularity alignment — the same principle that drives retrieval-augmented agent workflows.
-A monolithic query like "book a flight to Tokyo and email my team the itinerary" hits a bi-encoder retriever with mixed semantics; no skill matches because the query contains two skill-shaped sub-intents.
+A monolithic query like "book a flight to Tokyo and email my team the itinerary" hits a bi-encoder retriever with mixed semantics.
+No skill matches, because the query contains two skill-shaped sub-intents.
 Decomposing into atomic sub-tasks restores 1:1 semantic alignment, which is why category recall jumps once decomposition is correct (Gao 2026).
-The SAD loop adds a second alignment: feeding retriever hits back to the decomposer lets it re-chunk along the catalogue's actual seams rather than linguistic structure.
+The SAD loop adds a second alignment: feeding retriever hits back to the decomposer lets it re-chunk along the catalog's actual seams rather than linguistic structure.

-The broader pattern is already productised — Anthropic's Tool Search Tool reports an 85% token reduction on large libraries and lifts Opus 4 accuracy from 49% to 74% (Opus 4.5: 79.5% → 88.1%) by deferring tool definitions and retrieving on demand.
+The broader pattern already ships in products.
+Anthropic's Tool Search Tool reports an 85% token reduction on large libraries and lifts Opus 4 accuracy from 49% to 74% (Opus 4.5: 79.5% → 88.1%) by deferring tool definitions and retrieving on demand.

-- Small libraries (<50 skills).
+- Small libraries (under 50 skills).
 The >99% context-saving headline measures against a 2,209-skill baseline.
-With 50 skills and prompt caching, preloading every schema is cheap; adding a decomposer call costs more than the savings and introduces decomposition-error risk for no gain.
+With 50 skills and prompt caching, preloading every schema is cheap; adding a decomposer call costs more than the savings and adds decomposition-error risk for no gain.

 - Failed decomposition cascades.
-SAD reaches 67.7% accuracy — meaning roughly one in three queries still decomposes incorrectly.
+SAD reaches 67.7% accuracy, so roughly one in three queries still decomposes incorrectly.
 On those, every downstream retrieval and compose step is wasted.
 Survey work on agent failures finds early decomposition mistakes "rarely remain confined" — they propagate through the trajectory.

 - Ambiguous or overlapping skills.
-The bi-encoder cannot disambiguate functionally overlapping skills from descriptions alone.
-Decomposition does not fix a poorly-curated catalogue — Anthropic's guidance applies: if a human engineer cannot pick the right skill, the agent cannot either.
+The bi-encoder cannot tell functionally overlapping skills apart from descriptions alone.
+Decomposition does not fix a poorly-curated catalog — Anthropic's guidance applies: if a human engineer cannot pick the right skill, the agent cannot either.

 - Latency-sensitive paths.
-Decompose + retrieve + plan adds at least one extra LLM round-trip before any real work begins.
+Decompose, retrieve, and plan adds at least one extra LLM round-trip before any real work begins.
 For sub-second interactive paths this overhead is dead weight that preload-and-route avoids.

 Example¶